 I have been clear that everybody who enters custody ought to be treated with dignity and have their private needs met.

-Great development has been made with the aid of the police, ICVA, and the College of Policing on this difficulty, and nowadays, we are announcing how we will make certain these standards are met throughout the board.
+Great development has been made with the aid of the police, ICVA, and the College of Policing on this difficulty, and nowadays, we are announcing how we will ensure these standards are met throughout the board.

-The Independent Custody Visiting Association (ICVA) wrote to the Home Office the remaining year worried that girls were being left without primary sanitary protection in police cells.
+The Independent Custody Visiting Association (ICVA) wrote to the Home Office in the remaining year, worried that girls were being left without primary sanitary protection in police cells.

-presenting get admission to bathroom and washing facilities
+Presenting to get admission to the bathroom and washing facilities

 allowing garb and personal consequences to be retained by detainees